GH¢5m Ghana Awards House is a priority – Executive Director

 Source: Starr FM

-The Executive Director of the Head of State Awards, Peter Akai Anum, has dismissed suggestions that constructing a GH¢5m building for the scheme is not a priority.
+The Executive Director of the Head of State Awards, Peter Akai Anum, has dismissed suggestions that constructing a Ghc5m building for the scheme is not a priority.

 Speaking on Morning Starr on Tuesday, Mr. Anum said the Head of State Awards needs a befitting office space to enable it to do its work properly and efficiently.